Nutrition education that empowers and uplifts.

 Register for one of our upcoming Nutrition Education Classes: Sign Up

-This summer our Nutrition Education team is partnering with the Austin Town City Market to offer tours and cooking demonstrations.
+This summer our Nutrition Education team is partnering with the Austin Town Farmers Market to offer tours and cooking demonstrations.
 Join us and learn about the great fresh and local produce you can purchase right in the Austin community.
-Market tours are on select Thursdays at 2:30 pm.
-Click below for dates and more information.
+Market tours are on select Thursdays 2:00 p.m. - 4:00 p.m.
+Look at the dates below to visit us there!

 Health Ambassadors Program